-Each Proposal Evaluation Committee (PEC) member will individually evaluate and score each responsive proposal using the criteria set out in Sections 5.04 through 5.07.
-Evaluators will begin with a score at the midpoint for each section; the score may either increase or decrease depending on the offeror's response to each question for that section.
-As an example, if the Offeror provided responses over and above the evaluation questions in a section, they would receive a higher score.
-However, if the Offeror's response fails to address all questions of a section or demonstrates some lack of understanding or competency as it relates to a question for that section, the Offeror would then receive a lower score.
+Each Proposal Evaluation Committee (PEC) member will individually evaluate and score each responsive proposal using the criteria set out in Sections 5.04 through 5.07 and assign a single score of one (1) through ten (10), with ten (10) representing the highest score and one (1) representing the lowest score.
+Using only whole numbers, PEC members should start with a score of five (5) on each section.
+The score may either increase or decrease depending on the offeror's response to each question for that section.
+As an example, if the offeror provided responses over and above the evaluation questions in a section, they would receive a higher score.
+However, if the offeror's response fails to address all questions of a section or demonstrates some lack of understanding or competency as it relates to a question for that section, the offeror would then receive a lower score.